pepmartinez/keuss/docusaurus/docs/04-Usage/06-Pipelines/03-building.md

 * By directly creating queues and processors, and bonding them together.
 This is rather low-level and is not the recommended way
 * By using a `PipelineBuilder`.
 This object provides a fluent API that's convenient and very simple.
 This is the recommended way to created pipelines in code
 * By using the method `pipelineFromRecipe` offered by the Queues Factories supporting pipelining.
-This allows a whole pipeline to be defined in a set of strings and therefore in external files; this makes pipelies portable, reproductible and totally cluster-ready
+This allows a whole pipeline to be defined in a set of strings and therefore in external files; this makes pipelines portable, reproducible and totally cluster-ready

 ## Direct Pipeline Creation

 This is a quite simple approach: you create the queues, then you create the Processors that would glue them.
-Processors take i theit constructors the queues they use, so it's rather straightforward:
+Processors take the constructors from the queues they use, so it's rather straightforward:

 ```javascript
 cosnt async = require ('async');